aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-- Bigger than that, Courtney Campbell of the Hack & Slash blog also has a huge doc on tricks and traps I highly recommend.
+- Bigger than that, Courtney Campbell of the Hack & Slash blog als- has a huge doc on tricks and traps I highly recommend.
 - [[201909140943 Courtney Campbell
 - [[./resources/201909140943_Courtney_Campbell_Tricks.resources/Tricks.pdf]]
 	- [[Artifices Deceptions Dilemmas.pdf]]